 If you want to scale up for Black Friday, and do so QUICKLY, packages such as the Omnichannel plan are a great option.

-eHopper’s complete business solution incorporates a full suite of products and features, including an integrated eCommerce and online ordering platform, payments including EMV, split payments, mobile payments, 5 cents rounding, inventory management, employee management, and localization options for front and back of house. eHopper is ideal for a wide variety of small businesses including quick-service restaurants, cafes, bars or any other retail business seeking a total business solution to streamline operations and increase sales.
+eHopper’s complete business solution incorporates a full suite of products and features, including an integrated eCommerce and online ordering platform, payments including EMV, split payments, mobile payments, 5 cents rounding, inventory management, employee management, and localization options for front and back of house. eHopper is a free POS software that is ideal for a wide variety of small businesses including quick-service restaurants, cafes, bars or any other retail business seeking a total business solution to streamline operations and increase sales.